-Following the 800 MHz LTE auctions in 2012, at 800 was formed in order to provide support for households whose Freeview services could be affected by deployment of LTE at 800 MHz, and that use Freeview as their primary TV service.

-at 800 is funded by and represents the UK mobile operators who are launching LTE services in the UK at 800 MHz: EE, Telefonica UK (O2), Three and Vodafone.
+Following the 800 MHz auctions in 2012, at800 was formed in order to provide support for households whose Freeview services could be affected by the deployment of mobile services at 800 MHz, and that used Freeview as their primary TV service. at800 was funded by and represented the UK mobile operators operating mobile services in the UK at 800 MHz; EE, Virgin Media O2, Three and Vodafone.